 Sukanya Samriddhi Yojana – Details of Sukanya Samriddhi Account

-In a gender-biased country like India where a female child is seen as a burden and liability on the family.
-The Sukanya Samriddhi Yojana is like a spell of rain which calms the mental turmoil of the parents/guardians, worrying about the future of their girl child.
-The Sukanya Samriddhi Account Scheme was launched as a part of the Beti Bachao, Beti Padhao campaign by the Modi government on 22 January 2015 after seeking the subjugating conditions of the girl children in the country.
+In a gender-biased country like India where a female child is seen as a burden and liability on the family, the Sukanya Samriddhi Yojana is like a spell of rain which calms the mental turmoil of the parents/guardians, worrying about the future of their girl child.
+The Sukanya Samriddhi Account Scheme was launched as a part of the Beti Bachao, Beti Padhao campaign by the Modi government on January 22, 2015 after witnessing the subjugating conditions of the girl children in the country.
 Sukanya Samriddhi Yojana is a savings scheme formulated to benefit the parents of the girl children.
 The scheme inspires the parents/guardians to accumulate funds in the Sukanya Samriddhi Yojana account from the time of the birth of their girl child for the purpose of their education and marriage.

 The innovative Sukanya Samriddhi Yojana not only envisages the financial security for every girl child living in the Indian households but also contributes towards making them financially independent.
 With this scheme, the phrase ‘Boond boond se sagar bharta hai’ has got its true essence.
-Now, the parents are relieved as they will save little amounts of money as per their convenience for the future of their girl child and on maturity, they will have a good sum of money to give a nice future to her.
-So far, more than 76 lakhs people have benefitted from this scheme and have opened accounts worth Rs.
-3,000 crores.
+Now, the parents are relieved as they will be able to save big and small amounts of money as per their convenience for the future of their girl child.
+On maturity, they will have a good sum of money to give a nice future to her.
+So far, more than 1.26 crore accounts have been opened under this scheme, with assured amount of Rs.
+19,183 crores.

 Sukanya Samriddhi Account Yojana Details: Features